Stainswick Lane, Shrivenham

 Geoffrey and Pat Amor purchased Cowleaze Farm in 1960s, and whereas Geoffrey died a few years ago, his wife Pat is still there, now in her 90s.
 Her daughter Jane, with her husband Tony, now take care of Pat and the day-to-day running of the household.
 It is very obvious to see that the buildings are very well cared for and in a good state of repair.
 It’s equally obvious when talking to Jane that she has great affection for the property.

 There is a small paddock fronting Stainswick Lane that was part of the farm, but was unfortunately detached by the seller when the Amor’s purchased it.
 In this paddock there is what appears to be an 18th century Cowshed.
 It is in a ruinous state of repair and about to collapse.
-This is a great pity and in order to at least record it’s existence, we’ve included it in a separate listing N1036 in this catalogue.
+This is a great pity and in order to at least record it’s existence, we’ve included it in a separate Listing N1036

 More evidence that Cowleaze and Stainswick Farms were connected, comes from a newspaper article dated in 1797.
 It's advertising the intended sale of what looks like everything, stock, equipment, animal feed etc: